JeremyAnsel/xwa_hooks/xwa_hook_main/zip/readme.txt

 Each hook is implemented in a separate dll.
 The name of the dll must begin with "hook_" or "Hook_".

 When the game's exe ends, statistics about the hooks are written to OutputDebugString.
+When the game crashes a dump file will be generated if the GenerateDumpFilesOnCrash setting is set to 1.
+The default value is 1.

 See the "dinput.cfg" file or the "dinput" section of "hooks.ini".

 If you use a custom Dinput.dll, it will conflict with this hook.
 In this case, use xwa_hook_main_no_dinput instead of xwa_hook_main.